mklabs/gitbugs/readme.md

 ## Commands

-`gitbugs` allone should output the following help:
+`gitbugs` allone should output the following help.

-> todo

 Note tha `gitbugs` binary is also alliased as `gb` for shorter commands.